 For translating various file formats, we recommend Assimp.
 For file format information, start at Wikipedia or the Graphics File Format Page. glTF is a new file format that is a tight match with how GPUs store and display 3D data.

 Gavin Bell describes a bit more about how to get the normals to point outwards, along with sample code.

 GTS is an open-source, LGPL polygonal manipulation library that does VIPM, stripification, hierarchical bounding box generation, and more.

 Mark Duchaineau's free LibGen has simplification code buried in it (see the "surf" library and "surftools" commands).
-Martin Isenburg has a benchmark model compressor where you can set the number of bits per coordinate and view the results of using his algorithm.

 Brian Sharp has two excellent introductory articles on subdivision surfaces: one on the theory, another on implementation.
 SIGGRAPH course notes for subdivision surfaces are available on the web.
 The NYU MRL site has a subdivision surfaces page with many resources and links.